Streaming Flow Policy: Simplifying diffusion/flow-matching policies by treating action trajectories as flow trajectories: Learning objective for velocity fields to match marginal action distributions

 \textbf{\textit{Theorem 2:}} The minimizer \mbox{$v^* = \arg \min_v \lcfm(v, p_\dataset)$} induces the following per-timestep marginal distribution for each $t \in [0, 1]$ and observation history $h$:

 \textit{Proof:} This is a direct consequence of the flow matching theorems (Thms.
 1 and 2) in~\citet{lipman2023flow}.
 Intuitively, the per-timestep marginal distribution induced by the minimizer of $\lcfm$ is the \textit{average} of per-timestep marginal distributions of constructed conditional flows $p_\xi(a \mid t)$, over the distribution of future trajectories in $p_\dataset(\xi \mid h)$ that share the same observation history $h$.
+Since our conditional flows are constructed to sample narrow Gaussian tubes around demonstrated action sequences, the optimal $v^*$ will produce a \textit{multi-modal} mixture distribution over future actions from the data-generating distribution consistent with observation history $h$, convolved with small noise $\sigma_t$.

 Matching the per-timestep marginal distributions is desirable and necessary for representing multi-modal distributions.
 Consider the example in \cref{fig:1d-example} that constructs two conditional flows, one that samples actions to the right ($a > 0$), and the other that samples actions to the left ($a < 0$).
 In order for a learned model to sample both modes with probability 0.5 each, its per-timestep marginal distribution must match the averaged per-timestep marginal distributions of conditional flows.
 Unlike flow policies~\cite{black2410pi0,zhang2024affordance,ye2024efficient} that only require matching the target distributions at \mbox{$t=1$}, our method leverages the fact that flow matching~\cite{lipman2023flow} matches the marginal distributions at \textit{all} timesteps $t \in [0, 1]$.